 Business Licenses & Permits

-Depending on the nature of your business, you may be required to obtain specific business licenses and permits before starting your operations.
+Depending on your LLC’s specific business activity and industry, you may be required to obtain specific business licenses and permits before starting your operations.
 Examples of this include:

 Once you have obtained the licenses and permits applicable to your LLC, you must renew them annually to avoid fines and potential suspension.